 For the indoor grower looking for a tree-type plant species with attractive foliage which can grow from 1ft to over 8ft tall, this is an excellent choice.

 Rubber Plant Description

-How it looks and displaying: The rubber plant is all about having a small tree indoors with broad shiny attractive leaves.
-When this plant is about 1 – 2ft tall it’s well suited sitting as a centrepiece on a table, on a shelf, or on a windowsill, but once it begins to grow above 3ft it looks great standing next to a fireplace, television area or near door entrances (as longs as their are no cold drafts).
+How it looks and displays: The rubber plant is all about having a small tree indoors with broad shiny attractive leaves.
+When this plant is about 1 – 2ft tall it’s well suited sitting as a centerpiece on a table, on a shelf, or on a windowsill, but once it begins to grow above 3ft it looks great standing next to a fireplace, television area or near door entrances (as longs as there are no cold drafts).

 I prefer the decora which has plain green leaves, but others like other leaf color variations and there is a nice choice.